javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 -->
 ![](figure-bracket-style.png)

+As a summary:
-As a summary, for a really short code one line is acceptable: like `if (cond) return null`.
+- For a really short code one line is acceptable: like `if (cond) return null`.

-But a separate line for each statement in brackets is usually better.
+- But a separate line for each statement in brackets is usually better.

 ### Line length